ericssmith/presentations/vtcc9/vtcc9_links.md

 <br/>

-*COMMENTARY: Djikstra's famous letter provides an example of a coherence problem, where the static text and the dynamic execution are conceptually separated."*
+*COMMENTARY: Djikstra's famous letter provides our first example of a coherence problem, where the static text and the dynamic execution are conceptually separated."*

 <br/>